 "The Terminator vs. Robocop." (premiered on February 28th, 2014) Robocop wins.Reasoning While the Terminator is faster, more agile, and more "trained" (he has knowledge of combat and tactics uploaded into his AI), Robocop is stronger and tougher.
 He has survived bombs, lasers, falls from the tops of skyscrapers, and a 3000 psi hydraulic press and been absolutely fine afterwards; T-800/850 units have been obliterated by most of these things.
 Plus, Robocop still has the mind of Alex Murphy, meaning he has some human creativity that helps him outsmart machinery, and his arsenal was generally superior to that of his opponent.

 "Luigi vs. Tails." (premiered on March 22nd, 2014) Tails wins.Reasoning Luigi has more combat experience, but Tails' flight and vastly superior speed allowed him to control the battlefield completely.
 He is also stronger (able to lift 10 tons, while Luigi can barely lift a radish the size of a car), far, far smarter (with an IQ of 300) than the plumber, and his gadgets make up for his weaknesses.
-In addition, the randomness of Luigi's Negative Zone produces inconsistent results and is non-lethal in and of itself, as well as the fact that the Poltergust 5000 is not the most effective weapon in a fight to the death, what with being a vacuum cleaner.
+In addition, the randomness of Luigi's greatest weapon, the Negative Zone, produces inconsistent results and is non-lethal in and of itself, as well as the fact that the Poltergust 5000, Luigi's other trump card, can be destroyed by Tails' bombs.

 "Vegeta vs. Mewtwo. * Aired between Episodes 7 & 8 of season 2 ."
 The Internet wins.Reasoning The video itself was done as a playful Take That to the YouTube channel Silvermania, who recruited 30 other YouTubers to help create an odd 30-minute Death Battle parody.
 As such, Vegeta and Mewtwo destroyed Silvermania.